Buying a property is a huge milestone and likely to be the biggest purchase you’ll ever make, so it pays to have your wits about you.

 If your purchase is off the plan, is it still correct at time of settlement?

 As development and construction of an off-the-plan property goes ahead, the plans can change.
 While although some changes are okay, it’s important you get them checked out.
-A lawyer can use planning software to help understand the property lots being developed.
-A lawyer can also go through the contract before settlement to confirm any change is reasonable.
+A property lawyer or conveyancer can use planning software to help understand the property lots being developed.
+A property lawyer or conveyancer can also go through the contract before settlement to confirm any change is reasonable.

 What do you need to do to settle?

 In different states across Australia, the process for property settlement is different.
 Some states have mandated electronic conveyancing while others have not.
-So, if you’re buying interstate, it pays to have a lawyer on your side who understands the legislation and what to do.
+So, if you’re buying interstate, it pays to have a property lawyer or conveyancer on your side who understands the legislation and what to do.